realratchet/Lineage2JS/README.md

 Hopefully someday it's actually complete, obviously this is a passion project and it's not sustainable to invest any reasonable amount of time to it, so there can be months before even a small amount of progress is made, depending on my schedule.
 However, any help is always welcome, I will not however take bug reports or requests because obviously it's not something that's even remotely ready to be used.

 ## What's on the timeline?
-Currently I am working on locating the lightmaps for static meshes, I've seen them in raw dumps using GIMP so I know they are there, just need to find the appropriate datastructures that store them and their offsets, terrain lightmaps have been located.
+Static mesh lighting has been decoded, however some objects lighting is over-exposed, there seems to be a chain intensity multiplication but two of the intensity multipliers come from unknown location, so need to find out what it is and where it comes from.
+Also need to apply environment light to valid brushes and terrain.
 Next up would likely be collision.

 ## The code is messy!
 I know, originally I thought I wanted to make it clean, hence why it's using TypeScript in the first place.
 But I quickly realized that it needs *WAY* too many changes when trying to find memory layouts, etc. If I ever reach the stage where I can actually start working on the gameplay emulation and it won't be just a glorious asset viewer, I will clean it up beforehand.